2025 Shopify payment gateways.

 1. Shopify Payments

-If you’re using the Shopify eCommerce platform, you’re automatically set up to access its payment gateway, Shopify Payments.
+If you’re using the Shopify ecommerce platform, you’re automatically set up to access its payment gateway, Shopify Payments.
 With Shopify Payments, you can accept all major payment methods as soon as you create your Shopify store (so there’s no set-up fee), and it removes the need to set up a third-party provider.
 Payments take up to 3 days to arrive.
 Another bonus is being able to see your transactions in the Shopify admin (not available for external providers).

-2. PayPal
+2. Stripe

 Fortunately, PayPal is one of Shopify’s default payment providers.
 As a result, once you open a Shopify store, you're given a PayPal Express Checkout account with the email you used to sign up for your Shopify store.
 Simply set up your PayPal account to start collecting payments for orders made with PayPal.
 Generally, it’s a user-friendly process and usually takes less than a day to set up an account.